Skip to main content

 Red light therapy operates within the 630–680 nm wavelength range, penetrating the scalp to stimulate cellular activity.
 Its proposed mechanisms include:

-- Anti-inflammatory effects: Reducing pro-inflammatory cytokines and modulating immune responses.
+• Anti-inflammatory effects: Reducing pro-inflammatory cytokines and modulating immune responses.

-- Fibroblast stimulation: Promoting tissue repair and reducing fibrosis.
+• Fibroblast stimulation: Promoting tissue repair and reducing fibrosis.

-- Enhanced circulation: Increasing blood flow to support follicle health.
+• Enhanced circulation: Increasing blood flow to support follicle health.

 Scarring Alopecia: Can Light and Touch Really Help?

-While medication is still the backbone of treatment, especially in active stages, there’s growing interest in supportive therapies that enhance the scalp environment—specifically red light and mechanical massage.
+While medication is still the backbone of treatment, especially in active stages, there’s growing interest in supportive therapies that enhance the scalp environment, specifically red light and mechanical massage.
 When used together, these two non-invasive tools may offer meaningful improvements in circulation, inflammation, and long-term scalp health.

-LLLT, particularly within the 630–680 nm wavelength range, penetrates the scalp to exert anti-inflammatory effects and stimulate cellular activity.
+Red LED light penetrates the scalp to exert anti-inflammatory effects and stimulate cellular activity.
 Studies have demonstrated that red light can:

 · Downregulate pro-inflammatory cytokines, such as IL-1β and TNF-α, thereby reducing inflammation.